trueos/trueos-docs/trueos-handbook/postinstall.rst

 be wiped.
 Click "Yes" to initialize the device.

-If you share your computer with other users, you will be able to create additional login and PersonaCrypt accounts using :menuselection:`Control Panel --> User Manager`.
+If you share your computer with other users, you will be able to create additional login and PersonaCrypt accounts using :ref:`User Manager`.
 After you have created at least one user, click "Next" to continue to the next screen.

 .. index:: sound
 .. _Configure Audio Output: